3.2 Venn Set Colors

 Venn diagram using opaque colors, which also causes some text labels to become white for visual contrast.

-Figure 3.8: Venn diagram using opaque colors, which also causes some text labels to become white for visual contrast.
+Figure 3.7: Venn diagram using opaque colors, which also causes some text labels to become white for visual contrast.

 3.2.1 Consistent Set Colors

-1. Supply venndir() with the setlist with all sets.
+1. Supply venndir() with the complete setlist.

 2. Use argument sets to indicate which entries in setlist should be used.